-Experience the latest image of Earth from the Himawari 8 satellite every time you open a new tab.
+Experience the latest image of Earth from a satellite every time you open a new tab.

 This extension displays the latest image of our planet Earth as seen from the Himawari 8 Satellite every time you open a new tab.
 The satellite has been deployed by the Japan Meteorological Agency and takes photographs of Earth every 10 minutes.
 The extension also supports images from the GOES, DSCOVR, and Meteosat satellites.